csabbee/tech_assessment/DOCUMENTATION.md

 SCSS module system is being utilized and since we are using typescript we need type definitions for them, otherwise TS would complain that what we are trying to import is not exported from the given file.

-This is where `typed-scss-modules` comes handy, it will generate the `.d.ts` file for every `.scss` file
+This is where `typed-scss-modules` comes in handy, it will generate the `.d.ts` file for every `.scss` file

 The only caveat right now is that you have to run it by hand when you are creating a new `scss` file or modifying the class names